OUR COMMITMENT TO YOU

 • 60 or more minutes’ delay: compensation of at least 100% of the cost of a single ticket or 100% of the relevant portion of a return ticket.

-To apply for Delay Repay compensation please visit our online Delay Repay Portal or collect a form from one of the stations at which we call.
+To apply for Delay Repay compensation please visit our online Delay Repay webpage or collect a form from one of the stations at which we call.

 To apply for a refund, customers should go back to their point of purchase to obtain this.
-If you bought through the Hull Trains website, app or via our Telesales team, please visit our Refund Portal.
+If you bought through the Hull Trains website, app or via our Passenger Assist Telesales team, please visit our Refund webpage.

 3. Cancellation of services

-When trains are cancelled, we provide the same information and help we give to customers affected by delays, and the same compensation policy applies.The table below shows our performance relating to cancellations from the start of Period 1 (01/04/21) 2021/22 to the end of Period 10 (08/01/22) 2021/22, as we do not measure to the exact 2021 calendar year, and we were in hibernation from Jan 21 to Mar 21.
+When trains are cancelled, we provide the same information and help we give to customers affected by delays, and the same compensation policy applies.The table below shows our performance relating to cancellations from the start of Period 1 (01/04/24) 2024/25 to the end of Period 13 (31/03/25) 2024/25.
+We improved performance relating to cancellations compared to the previous year, despite some significant disruptions.

 Performance area | Target (all services) | Actual |